 Riding a bike in North America is confusing.
 If you express a desire to feel safer while riding a bike, you’re expected to back that up with strong opinions on how exactly to make that happen.
-This blog has featured many of those hot topics, including bike lanes this week.
+This website has featured many of those hot topics, including bike lanes this week.
 People in this part of the world also seem to have strong opinions about cyclists themselves.
 Wading through this on a bike leaves me with a load of questions.

 I’ve been riding bikes since I can remember.
 Until two years ago, my bikes were always hand-me-downs from the brothers or cheap old rentals that got me from point A to B. Today, I own my first two bikes of choice and every time I ride them, there’s a little jingle that goes off in my head: “I love my bicycle,” on repeat.